 Option: For more up-front engagement, ask participants to share their responses with a partner before you formally begin.
 Be sure you have a way to bring their attention back to you.
 (Use a bell, chime, etc.)

 Questions: Carefully constructed questions work great.
 Questions can begin with the words “How many here have…?” or “Did you know that…?”
 Your question should demand a physical response from the participants, such as raising hands or standing up.

 Guidelines: Be sure to ask two questions or more.
 Instruct people to respond physically, and wait for them to do so.
 The best questions include a bit of emotion (laughter is great, but so is a smattering of anxiety or intrigue).

 Visualization: This technique gives even “dry” subjects the emotional content you need to hook participants’ interest.

 Here’s a real-life example of a visualization “Hook” from a supervisory class on wage and hour laws:

 “Close your eyes and imagine that you are a 10 year old child in the 1930’s working in a factory 12 hours a day, 60 hours a week for 10 cents an hour.
 You’ve never seen the inside of a school…your feet are cold and you get just one meal break a day.
 How do you feel?”

 Ask the participants to open their eyes.
-Debrief thoughts and feelings; connect to the course topic and state the learning outcomes.
+Debrief thoughts and feelings; connect to the course topic, introduce yourself, and state the learning outcomes.